MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Functional Description
 ======================

 The Display engine (or graphical engine) implements the MicroUI graphics framework.
-This framework is constitued of several notions: the display characteristics (size, format, backlight, contrast etc.), the drawing state machine (render, flush, wait flush completed), the images cycle life, the font and drawings.
+This framework is constitued of several notions: the display characteristics (size, format, backlight, contrast etc.), the drawing state machine (render, flush, wait flush completed), the images lifecycle, the font and drawings.
 The main part of graphical engine is provided by a built-in C archive.
 This library manages the drawing state machine mechanism, the images and fonts.
 The display characteristics and the drawings are managed by the ``LLUI_DISPLAY`` implementation.

 Graphical engine is designed to let the BSP use an optional graphics processor unit (GPU) or an optional third-party drawing library.
 Each drawing can be implemented independantly; no have to implement all MicroUI drawings.
 If no extra framework is available, the graphical engine performs all drawings in software.
 In this case the graphical engine low-level implementation the BSP has to perform is very simple (four functions).